JacobRPrice/JacobRPrice.github.io/pages/brewing_ESB.md

 A friend of mine (B.) shared his recipe with me 3 or 4 years ago and, despite my best efforts, I haven't managed to ruin it yet!
 This is the beer that I keep coming back to; its easy to brew, easy to ferment, and easy to enjoy.
 I have made some (minor) modifications to the recipe to account for the differences in equipment available to B. (all-grain) and myself (partial mash).
 Despite these changes, I believe it to be true in spirit.

-I've named this recipe the St Louis Special as a play on the beer style and in honor of B.'s hometown.
+I've named this recipe the "St. Louis Special" as a play on the beer style and in honor of B.'s hometown.

 ___